 Criminal Rehabilitation is granted when the individual is considered no longer a risk due to their criminal record and has been considered reformed.
-Factors that are considered in determining whether someone is eligible include the amount of time that has passed since conviction, if the act was an isolated event, and through considering factors such as community involvement, work history and personal references to establish status of rehabilitation.
+Factors that are considered in determining whether someone is eligible to include the amount of time that has passed since the conviction, if the act was an isolated event, and through considering factors such as community involvement, work history and personal references to establish the status of rehabilitation.
 Getting approved removes the conviction as an obstacle to immigrating to Canada.
 However, it can be quite a lengthy process.
 Applications for Criminal Rehabilitation can be made five years after completion of the sentence.

 A Temporary Resident Permit does not deem the person rehabilitated from their conviction, but rather allows the individual to come to Canada temporarily by determining that despite the conviction, the individual does not pose a threat.
-This requires a pressing, urgent reason for coming to Canada be established.
+This requires a pressing, urgent reason for coming to Canada to be established.
 As a professional worker, this means proving that they are critical to the company or business and are not reasonably replaceable.
 Oftentimes individuals will get a temporary resident permit for quick entry to Canada, while they wait for their Criminal Rehabilitation Application to be approved.

 The Importance of Seeking Out an Expert

 Determining the equivalent conviction in Canada can be quite complicated since across countries different terms are used to classify similar offences and differ frequently in what they consider minor or major criminal offences.
 Committing an act which is an offence in Canada, but which was not a criminal offence in the country the act was committed to, can also have implications for immigration.
 An in-depth understanding of Canadian criminal law, and laws of the country where one is attempting to enter from, is necessary to determine how to enter Canada successfully.